-The 2017 Campaign will run from 16th September to 1st October inclusive, with full training provided.
+The 2018 Campaign will run from 15th September – 30th September inclusive, with full training provided.
 The Campaign is not only an opportunity for alumni to support their College financially; it is also a chance for them to stay in touch with College life and to gain an insight into the Pembroke experience.
 Every year callers tell us about the great conversations they’ve had, and alumni tell us how much they enjoy hearing from students.

-If you are interested in applying, please read the Telephone Campaign Caller 2017 Job Description and if you have any questions, please email or call Tom Hammond (01223 338117) or drop by the Development Office (N8).
+If you are interested in applying, please read the Telephone Campaign Caller job description and if you have any questions, please email or call Sarah Richey (01223 338117) or drop by the Development Office (N8) Mondays/Tuesdays only.

-The application deadline is midnight on Monday 15 May 2017.
-If you have any questions, please contact Tom Hammond.
+The application deadline is midnight on Monday 7th May 2018.
+If you have any questions, please contact Sarah Richey.

 And if you need further persuasion…